jura02/cdff-buildconf/README.md

     autoproj update
     autoproj build

-## Install instructions of the InFuse software stack
+## Infuse framework install instructions

-The following commands should be executed in order to create a checkout of the software stack.
+Execute the following to get the infuse framework ready to use on your machine.

 0. Create a folder and move into it